AlexanderWagnerDev/wp-plugins-updater/README.md

 ## How updates work

 1. AWDev Plugins Updater hooks into `pre_set_site_transient_update_plugins`
-2. It fetches version metadata from `https://wp-plugins-updates.awdev.space/api/{slug}.php`
+2. It fetches version metadata from AWDev Plugins Updater API
 3. If a newer version is available it injects an update object into the WordPress transient
 4. WordPress handles the download, extraction, and installation natively
 5. `upgrader_source_selection` fixes the folder name after extraction if needed